 Skip to content

-Granite State Metal Roofing is a free matching service, not a contractor.
+Granite State Metal Roofing is a free referral service, not a contractor.
 We connect New Hampshire homeowners with independent local metal roofing professionals.

-Granite State METAL ROOFING
+Granite State Metal Roofing

 The whole-house project

-Metal roof replacement in New Hampshire
+Metal roof replacement and inspection in New Hampshire

-Most standing seam projects in New Hampshire start as an asphalt roof on its second or third round of trouble.
+Most standing seam projects here start as an asphalt roof on its second or third round of trouble.
 Replacing it with metal is a different project than another shingle job, with its own sequence, decisions, and honest tradeoffs.
-Granite State Metal Roofing matches homeowners statewide with independent local professionals who do this conversion; here is what the project actually looks like.
+Here is what the inspection finds, what the estimate has to say, and what the project actually looks like.

-Tear-off or overlay: the first real decision
+Tear-off or metal over shingles: the first real decision

 Tear-off is the default for a reason.
 Stripping the old shingles exposes the deck, so rot, delaminated sheathing, and past leak damage get fixed instead of buried, and the new ice and water barrier plus synthetic underlayment start on clean wood.
 It costs more and adds disposal, and it is the version most manufacturers assume in their warranty terms.

-How the project runs
+How the replacement project runs

-1. Measurement and a written, itemized estimate naming the panel system, gauge, finish, and a per-sheet decking price.
+2. A written, itemized estimate naming the panel system, gauge, finish, and a per-sheet decking price.

-2. Contract signing.
-On jobs over $5,000, New Hampshire's RSA 359-G notice belongs in it.
+3. Contract signing.
+On jobs over $5,000, the RSA 359-G notice above belongs in it.

-3. Panel fabrication lead time; many installers roll-form panels to length for your roof.
+4. Panel fabrication lead time; many installers roll-form panels to length for your roof.

-5. Panel installation, flashing, ridge venting, and trim; snow retention goes on last.
+6. Panel installation, flashing, ridge venting, and trim; snow retention goes on last.

-6. Final walkthrough, warranty registration, and paid-invoice paperwork you keep with the house.
+7. Final walkthrough, warranty registration, and paid-invoice paperwork you keep with the house.

 Replace or repair?
+What the inspection decides

-Where we match replacement projects
+Where we cover metal roof replacement projects

 How to Vet a Roofer in New Hampshire (There Is No License to Check)